Brand loyalty: Grape Nuts, Burger KingBy Tom Dougherty

 Why the loyalty?
 First, I’m not so sure the loyalty is as widespread as some think.
 Many cereal brands are seeing an uptick in sales during the pandemic.
 But it’s a false positive.
 It’s just because so many of us are now working from home that the on-the-run options are less coveted.

 And I think the Grape Nuts crowd is simply the outraged few.
-However, the brand loyalty became more acute when the cereal wasn’t available.
+However, brand loyalty became more acute when the cereal wasn’t available.
 Scarcity can be a reason for preference.
 We all want what we cannot have.

 Or, as Groucho Marx said, “I don’t want to belong to any club that will accept me as a member.”

 Speaking of which.
 Why would anyone want to be a member of the Burger King club?
-It’s the most confused brand in fast food.
+It’s the most confusing brand in fast food.
 It doesn’t know what it stands for.
-It has burger in the name.
+It has a burger in the name.
 But keeps trying to generate brand loyalty with a revolving menu of non-burger options.
 It takes no stand.

-The Grape Nuts brand stands for the original health cereal.
+The Grape-Nuts brand stands for the original health cereal.
 Having been around since the 1890s and preferred by Edmund Hillary.
-For those who cherish that legacy, Grape Nuts is preferred.
+For those who cherish that legacy, Grape-Nuts is preferred.
 Especially when its availability remains scarce.
 I would expect a big bump for Post when Grape Nuts returns.
 Then sales will return to normal.